One of Lendtable's main offerings is cash advances for company-sponsored retirement accounts, including 401(k)s, 403(b)s, and TSPs.

 When you sign up, we will ask for your 401(k) policy so our team can go through the details and note the important dates, so you don't have to.
 You'll also create a password so you can log into your Lendtable dashboard.

 Your monthly payouts will be direct deposited into your linked bank account.
-They should equal the amount withheld from your paycheck by your employer throughout the month.
-If they do not, email your account manager.
+They should equal the post-tax amount withheld from your paycheck throughout the month.